-- SJSU Campus Handbook: The Everyday Writer by Andrea Lunsford (This is provided through the Writer's Help tab on Canvas) - The Curious Writer: Concise Edition.
-Fourth Edition; Bruce Ballenger ISBN 0-205-87664-1 - Class handouts and printouts from class website and online as per my instruction - SJSU Campus Reads Selection, 2016: Just Mercy by Bryan Stevenson (all Fall 2016 incoming freshman receive a free copy at orientation)
+- SJSU Campus Handbook: The Everyday Writer by Andrea Lunsford (This is provided FREE through the Writer's Help tab on Canvas.
+Find it!) - The Curious Writer: Concise Edition.
+Fifth Edition; Bruce Ballenger ISBN 0-205-87664-1 - Class handouts and printouts from class website and online as per my instruction - SJSU Campus Reads Selection, 2016: Hot Dogs & Hamburgers by Rob Shindler (all Fall 2017 incoming freshman receive a free copy at orientation.
+Keep it!)